New England: Sports

 Winter sports are extremely popular and have a long history in the region, including alpine skiing, snowboarding, and Nordic skiing.
 Ice hockey is also a popular sport.
 The Boston Bruins were founded in 1924 as an Original Six team, and they have a historic rivalry with the Montreal Canadiens.
 The Bruins play in the TD Garden, a venue that they share with the Boston Celtics.
+The Boston Fleet of the Professional Women's Hockey League (PWHL) plays at Tsongas Center.
 College hockey is also a popular spectator sport, with Boston's annual Beanpot tournament between Northeastern University, Boston University, Harvard University and Boston College.
 Other hockey teams include the Maine Mariners, Providence Bruins, Springfield Thunderbirds, Worcester Railers, Bridgeport Sound Tigers and the Hartford Wolf Pack.
-The Connecticut Whale hockey team and the Boston Pride are two of the six teams of the Premier Hockey Federation.
 The region's largest ice hockey and skating facility is the New England Sports Center in Marlborough, Massachusetts, home to the Skating Club of Boston, one of the oldest ice skating clubs in the United States.

 Volleyball was invented in Holyoke, Massachusetts, in 1895 by William G. Morgan.
 Morgan was an instructor at a YMCA and wanted to create an indoor game for his athletes.
 The game was based on badminton and was spread as a sport through YMCA facilities.
 The international Volleyball Hall of Fame is located in Holyoke.

 Rowing, sailing, and yacht racing are also popular events in New England.
 The Head of the Charles race is held on the Charles River in October every year and attracts over 10,000 athletes and over 200,000 spectators each year.
 Sailing regattas include the Newport Bermuda Race, the Marblehead to Halifax Ocean Race, and the Single-Handed Trans-Atlantic Race.
 The New York Times considers the Newport and Marblehead races to be among the most prestigious in the world.

 The Boston Marathon is run on Patriots' Day every year and was first run in 1897.
 It is a World Marathon Major and is operated by the Boston Athletic Association.
 The race route goes from Hopkinton, Massachusetts, through Greater Boston, finishing at Copley Square in Boston.
 The race offers far less prize money than many other marathons, but its difficulty and long history make it one of the world's most prestigious marathons.
 It is New England's largest sporting event with nearly 500,000 spectators each year.

-New England is represented in professional soccer by the New England Revolution, an inaugural team of the Major League Soccer founded in 1994 and playing in Gillette Stadium which it shares with the New England Patriots.
+New England is represented in the top level of American professional soccer by the New England Revolution, an inaugural team of the Major League Soccer founded in 1994 and playing in Gillette Stadium which it shares with the New England Patriots.
 The Revolution have won a U.S. Open Cup and a SuperLiga Championship, and they have appeared in five MLS finals.
+In the USL Championship, the second division on the American soccer pyramid, New England is represented by Hartford Athletic which was founded in 2019 and plays its games at Dillon Stadium, and Rhode Island FC, which began play in 2024.

+The International Tennis Hall of Fame is in Newport, Rhode Island.